equinor/ert/docs/reference/configuration/observations.rst

 between setting up the errors and the degree of uncertainty in an observation.

-The default error mode and values can be changed as follows:
+The default error mode and values can be changed as follows, the examples show only HISTORY_OBSERVATION, but the configurtion is identical for
+SUMMARY_OBSERVATION:

 .. code-block:: none